 - The app is everything you'd expect it to be - simple meal planning and recipes.

-As you start meal planning and figure out which method works for you, here are some tips that will make meal planning easier.
+As you start meal planning and figure out which method works for you and your family, here are some tips that will make meal planning easier.

 - Find a system that works for you.
 If you're a planner...plan, plan, plan!
 If you're not, just plan enough to keep the stress levels down.
 Develop a rough guide to get started.
 Instead of planning specific meals, maybe plan theme nights instead so you still have some flexibility.
 Like...Meatless Monday, Taco Tuesday, "Whatever" Wednesday, etc...